-Below you’ll find the bottle service table map showing the different sections at Tao Las Vegas.
-It’s worth noting that clubs won’t guarantee specific table numbers.
+Below you’ll find the bottle service table map that shows the sections and tables at Tao Las Vegas.

 Tao Bottle Menu

-Tao Las Vegas’s Shared Bottle Service Experience: VI.We
+Tao Las Vegas’ Shared Bottle Service Experience: VI.We

-If you’re looking for a potentially lower price on bottle service, you’re in luck.
-Just last year, Tao announced a new bottle service sharing experience called VI.We.
+If you’re looking for a lower price on bottle service, you’re in luck.
+Last year, Tao announced a new bottle service sharing experience called VI.We.

-For around $100 for ladies and $170 for men, you can purchase a VI.We ticket that will grant you access to an area of the club reserved exclusively for VI.We guests.
+For around $100 for ladies and $170 for men, you can buy a VI.We pass.
+The ticket will grant you access to an area of the club that’s reserved only for VI.We guests.
 In this section, you’ll have access to alcohol and mixers.

 There are a lot of benefits to a VI.We experience, but depending on your situation, there may be a few negatives as well.

-- There are usually three different types of alcohol provided.
+- Three different types of alcohol are available.

-- Mixers like juice and tonic water are complimentary.
+- Mixers like juices and tonic water are complimentary.

 - You’re free to sit down at any of the VI.We tables.

-- Possibly cheaper than making a bottle service reservation.
+- It’s often cheaper than making a table service reservation.

 - Only VI.We ticket holders are allowed in the VI.We section.
 If you’re interested in meeting people, it may be challenging to do so from here.

 - There’s no guarantee as to where the VI.We section will be.
 In fact, it can change nightly depending on demand.
-So if you want a table in a specific area, we recommend making a table reservation instead.
-Contact us for a bottle service price quote at firstname.lastname@example.org.
+If you want a table in a specific area, we recommend making a bottle service reservation instead.

-For further information about Tao’s VI.We program, check out our shared bottle service guide.
+For more information about Tao’s VI.We program, check out our shared bottle service guide.

 What’s Cool About Tao Las Vegas